Datavault-UK/automate-dv-docs/docs/macros.md

         WITH source_data AS (
             SELECT a.ORDER_CUSTOMER_PK, a.ORDER_PK, a.CUSTOMER_PK, a.START_DATE, a.END_DATE, a.EFFECTIVE_FROM, a.LOAD_DATETIME, a.SOURCE
             FROM DBTVAULT.TEST.STG_ORDER_CUSTOMER AS a
+            WHERE a.ORDER_PK IS NOT NULL
+            AND a.CUSTOMER_PK IS NOT NULL
         ),

         latest_records AS (